guerillamos/osm-haxe/README.md

 ## Setup

 1. Install Haxe (https://haxe.org/download/)
-2. Create a new folder for your project and navigate to it in the terminal/command prompt
+2. Pull this repo down and cd into the folder
 3. Save the provided `Main.hx`, `Leaflet.hx`, `index.html`, and `build.hxml` files in their respective locations in the project folder
 4. Run `haxe build.hxml` in the terminal/command prompt to compile the project
 5. Open `index.html` in a web browser to view the interactive map